corda/corda-docs-portal/content/en/platform/corda/4.13/enterprise/node/operating/node-database.md

 Database DDL scripts defining database tables (and other schema objects) are embedded inside the Corda distribution (`corda.jar` file) or within the CorDapp distributions (a JAR file).
 Therefore Corda, and custom CorDapps are shipped without separate DDL scripts for each database vendor.
-Whenever a node operator or database administrator needs to obtain a DDL script to be run, they can use the Corda Database Management Tool.
+Whenever a node operator or database administrator needs to obtain a DDL script to be run, they can use the Corda database management tool.
 The tool, among other functions, outputs the DDL script which is compatible with the Corda release and the database which the tool was running against.
 Depending on [database user permissions](#database-user-permissions) a Corda node may be configured to create database tables